Restaurants in South City Centre (D2)

 south-city-centre

-Secret Food Tours Dublin: a three-hour walk from Trinity College through Dublin's Georgian quarter with six tastings including Irish coffee, oysters, stew, cheese and a surprise final dish.
+Secret Food Tours Dublin: a three-hour walk from Trinity College through Dublin's Georgian quarter with six tastings including Irish coffee, oysters, stew.

 Tip: Maximum twelve walkers; the surprise final dish is part of the format.
 Meets at the Grattan statue on College Green.